mrle0429/Event-Management-System/01-requirements/Account/DeleteAccount.md

 ## Triggers

-This use case is triggered when a user or administrator decides to delete an account.
+This use case is triggered when administrator decides to delete an account.

 ## Preconditions